 Lisa Daugaard, Co-Chair

 David Keenan practices at the global law firm of Orrick, Herrington & Sutcliffe in complex litigation.
 David graduated summa cum laude from Seattle University School of Law while working full-time in his prior career in federal law enforcement.
-A former juvenile offender and high school dropout, David serves on boards at Northwest Justice Project, Friends of the Children, the Federal Bar Association, and Seattle University School of Law, as well as on the Washington State Bar Association's Judicial Recommendation Committee, and the Washington Supreme Court's Civil Legal Needs Study Committee.
-David also devotes a significant amount of his practice to pro bono work relating to access to justice.
+A former juvenile offender and high school dropout, David serves on boards at Northwest Justice Project, Friends of the Children, the Federal Bar Association, and Seattle University School of Law, as well as on the Washington State Bar Association's Judicial Recommendation Committee and the Washington Supreme Court's Civil Legal Needs Study Committee.
+He also devotes a significant amount of his practice to pro bono work relating to access to justice.

 Diane Narasaki, Co-Chair

 Marcel Purnell is the Program Coordinator for Youth Undoing Institutional Racism (YUIR).
 The program was developed in 2001 as a partnership between The People's Institute for Survival and Beyond, the American Friends Service Committee, and the Seattle Young People's Project.
-YUIR is a youth-centered multi-generational vehicle for young people to engage in ongoing anti-racist and anti-oppression education, and to take action in their schools and community to bring forth social change.
+YUIR is a youth-centered multi-generational vehicle for young people to engage in ongoing anti-racist and anti-oppression education and to take action in their schools and community to bring forth social change.

 Acting Captain Ron Rasmussen joined the Seattle Police Department in 1985.
 He is currently assigned to the Compliance Bureau with responsibility for overseeing the implementation of the IAPro system (the new enterprise employee performance mentoring, complaint investigations, and use of force reporting system).
 He also manages the project to build a new Business Intelligence System for the Department.
 Ron is Vice President of the Seattle Police Management Association and fills the seat on the Commission reserved for that organization.